webrecorder/browsertrix-crawler/docs/docs/user-guide/proxies.md

-## Crawling through Proxies
+# Crawling with Proxies

-Browser Crawler supports crawling through SOCKS5 and HTTPS proxies, including through SOCKS5 proxies over an SSH tunnel.
+Browser Crawler supports crawling through HTTP and SOCKS5 proxies, including through a SOCKS5 proxy over an SSH tunnel.

-To configure a proxy, the `PROXY_SERVER` environment variable or `--proxyServer` cli flag can be passed in.
+To specify a proxy, the `PROXY_SERVER` environment variable or `--proxyServer` cli flag can be passed in.
-If both are provided, the `--proxyServer` cli flag will take precedence.
+If both are provided, the `--proxyServer` CLI flag will take precedence.

-For backwards compatibility with 0.x, `PROXY_HOST` and `PROXY_PORT` environment variables can be used instead of `PROXY_SERVER`, which takes precedence.
+(For backwards compatibility with 0.x, `PROXY_HOST` and `PROXY_PORT` environment variables can be used instead of `PROXY_SERVER`, which takes precedence).

 The proxy server can be specified as a `http://`, `socks5://`, or `ssh://` URL.